kik369/docker-web-interface/README.md

     npm start
     ```

-## Notes and Reminders
+## Notes and Reminders ⚠️

--   The application is currently being monitored using `docker compose up --watch`
--   Do not restart services manually as it will interfere with the monitoring process
+> 🚨 **Warning:** The application is currently being monitored using `docker compose up --watch`.
+Do not restart services manually as it will interfere with the monitoring process.

+> 💡 **Tips:**
+>
--   All configuration changes should be made through environment variables
+> -   All configuration changes should be made through environment variables
--   Check application logs for monitoring and debugging
+> -   Check application logs for monitoring and debugging

 ---